Nijūbashimae Station: Lines

 The station is served by the Tokyo Metro Chiyoda Line, and is numbered C-10.

 The Toei Mita Line passes close by, but does not serve this station.

 Station layout

+The station is composed of one island platform serving two tracks.

+Platforms

 History

-Nijubashimae station opened on March 20, 1971.
+Nijubashimae Station opened on March 20, 1971.

 The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

+Since 17 March 2018, Nijubashimae Station has been also known as Nijubashimae Station (Marunouchi) as a secondary station name to increase awareness of the station's location in the Marunouchi area, and to encourage passengers to use the station in conjunction with the surrounding stations.